MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_07_lab_ak.md

     dotnet add package Azure.Storage.Blobs --version 12.6.0
     ```

-    > **Note**: The [Azure.Storage.Blobs](https://www.nuget.org/packages/Azure.Storage.Blobs/12.6.0)NuGet package references the subset of the Azure SDK for .NET required to write code for Azure Blob Storage.
+    > **Note**: The [Azure.Storage.Blobs](https://www.nuget.org/packages/Azure.Storage.Blobs/12.6.0) NuGet package references the subset of the Azure SDK for .NET required to write code for Azure Blob Storage.
 1. Close the currently running **Windows Terminal** application.
 1. On the **Start** screen, select the **Visual Studio Code** tile.
 1. From the **File** menu, select **Open Folder**.